Illnas/Illnas/README.md

-# Hey.
+# Hey!
 I am Dario Žalac and welcome to my Github Profile!

 I am a guy who stumbled upon Web Design as a student that just had to quit from his university life